otrv4/otrv4/otrv4.md

 ### Shared session state: Phi

+To prevent attacks that rebind the DAKEZ transcript into different contexts, it is prudent to ensure that the DAKEZ session authenticates its context.
+For example, if the higher protocol ascribes some property to the connection, then the DAKEZ exchange should verify this property.
+Given state information associated with the higher-level context (e.g., a session identifier), DAKEZ authenticates that both parties share the same value for phi.
-The shared session state (Φ) is any session-specic protocol state available to both parties in the underlying protocol.
+The shared session state (Φ) is any session-specic protocol state available to both parties in the higher protocol.
 For XMPP, for example, it will be the node "@" domain part of the jabber id, e.g. alice@jabber.net.

 ### OTR Error Messages